 The Discipline Process

 Intake serves as the intake and pre-screening function of the State Bar's Lawyer Regulation Department.
-Intake may be able to help if a client is having a dispute with his/her attorney, if an attorney is having a dispute with his/her client, or if an attorney is having a dispute with another attorney.
+Intake may be able to help if a client is having a dispute with his/her attorney, if an attorney, alternative business structure (ABS), or Legal Paraprofessional (LP) is having a dispute with his/her client, or if an attorney, ABS, or LP is having a dispute with another attorney, ABS, or LP.

 Other more serious matters are referred for a screening investigation.